Yes, provided they have a suitable exhibition space. Persons without an exhibition space are not eligible to participate.

 Yes, but the submission should convey the project idea as concretely as possible and artists should already have agreed to collaborate.

-The open call for participation in BAW Featured 2025 is expected to start in February 2025 and end on 31 May 2025 at midnight.
+The open call for participation in Featured 2026 is starts March 12th 2026 and ends at the end of May 2026 at midnight.

 You can find the online application form here during the application phase.